‘A New Breed:’ Sun Country Looks to Go Public

 To be sure, the Covid-19 pandemic has not been kind to the airline industry.
 Delta Airlines, the Atlanta-based carrier that handles the majority of passenger traffic at Minneapolis-St. Paul International Airport, logged a staggering $12.39 billion loss in 2020.

 Sun Country, meanwhile, is still banking on a “rebound in U.S. travel.”
 When travel picks up, Sun Country aims to increase the number of markets it serves.

 “We have identified over 250 new market opportunities as the long-term reduction in our unit costs has expanded the number of markets that we can profitably serve,” the company said.
 “We have a successful history of opening and closing stations quickly to meet seasonal demand, which we believe will benefit us in re-opening markets we closed during the Covid-19 downturn and in pursuing new market growth opportunities quickly.”

 Sun Country is looking to grow its Minneapolis-based network “to full potential, including adding frequencies on routes we already serve,” the company said.

 The company also acknowledged that Covid-19 still poses a number of concerns for the airline industry: “We are depending upon a successful Covid-19 vaccine and significant uptake by the general public in order to normalize economic conditions, the airline industry, and our business operations.”

-Ever since it was acquired by New York-based Apollo Capital Management in 2017, Sun Country had been rumored to go public.
+Ever since it was acquired by New York-based Apollo Global Management in 2017, Sun Country had been rumored to go public.
 CEO Jude Bricker confirmed as much in an interview with travel industry website Skift in August 2019.
 Though he anticipated an earlier IPO date, Bricker believed that “there’s a market for an airline that is growing,” as he told Skift.

 Apollo will still retain 50 percent of its voting stock, according to the SEC filing.